yeanment/ToBeGoodCoder/Tools/Vim.md

-# Notes for Editor Vim
+# Editors: Vim
 ## Introduction
 As programmers, we spend most of our time editing code, so it’s worth investing time mastering an editor that fits your needs.
 Here’s how you learn a new editor:
 - Start with a tutorial (i.e. this lecture, plus resources that we point out)
 - Stick with using the editor for all your text editing needs (even if it slows you down initially)
 - Look things up as you go: if it seems like there should be a better way to do something, there probably is

+Additionally, no matter what shell you use, you can `export EDITOR=vim` to determine the default editor.

-Vim has a rich history; it originated from the Vi editor (1976), and it’s still being developed today.
-When programming, you spend most of your time reading/editing, not writing.
-For this reason, Vim is a modal editor: it has different modes for inserting text vs manipulating text.
+Vim originated from the Vi editor (1976), and it’s still being developed today.
+Vim is a modal editor: it has different modes for inserting text vs manipulating text.
 Vim is programmable (with Vimscript and also other languages like Python), and Vim’s interface itself is a programming language: **keystrokes** (with mnemonic names) are commands, and these commands are composable.
 Vim avoids the use of the mouse, because it’s too slow; Vim even avoids using the arrow keys because it requires too much movement.

 Vim’s design is based on the idea that a lot of programmer time is spent reading, navigating, and making small edits, as opposed to writing long streams of text.
 For this reason, Vim has multiple operating modes.
 - Normal: for moving around a file and making edits